-Showing societies: which one should you join for 2018 — and what will it cost? - Horse & Hound
+Showing societies: which one should you join for 2019? - Horse & Hound

 What will it cost me?

-The cost of a qualifying membership for one person is £75, while a non-qualifying membership costs £65.
-There is £10 discount for membership applications completed before 31 January 2018.
+The cost of a qualifying membership for one person is £78, while a non-qualifying membership costs £67.
+This membership covers all ponies eligible for the listed qualifying classes.
+There is £5 discount for membership applications completed before 31 January 2019.

 Details on: nationalponysociety.com